leggsimon/next/docs/developer-guide/multi-region-apps.md

     deploy:
         nbt ship -m

 The `-m` option is again for multi-region apps - leave this off if you don't have a US app.

+Also, you no longer need a `tidy` task so change it to this:

+    tidy:
+        #no longer needed

 ### If your app has smoke tests